Skiing Snippets – See What Catches our Eye in the World of Snowsports…

 See what a morning of snowboarding is like in Verbier before heading to Alaia Bay artificial wave in Switzerland to catch some waves in the afternoon.

-The bsports have much in common; an unpredictable environment, forecasts to analyze, the risks to assess, the mental pressure and physical preparation.
+The sports have much in common; an unpredictable environment, forecasts to analyse, the risks to assess, the mental pressure and physical preparation.

 And finally, the necessary commitment.

 15-year-old Beats 11 Year Record Set By Shaun White